johla/DSF/README.md

 This repo honors the developers who built DSF and supports those who will learn from it.
 The system served Norway's entire population reliably for over half a century, **it deserves comprehensive documentation!**

+The maintainer of this repo take no personal responsibility on the use of, or any errors herein!

 ---

 ## 📚 Documentation / Dokumentasjon